Meet Our Staff

 Events Manager

 I am the Event Manager at the Youth and Family Wellness Camp.
-I started working with KCA in 2019 but made the move to the Camp in July 2023.
-I had been a part of the planning for many events with KCA over the years, so this was a natural transition.
+I moved into my role at the Camp in July 2023.
+Having been involved in planning many community events over the years, the transition felt like a natural fit.

 Terry Parisien